PaulLessard/paul-lessard.github.io/posts/2022-01-15-comprehension-construction.markdown

 [Dominic Verity](http://orcid.org/0000-0002-4137-6982) and I have just posted a paper on the [arXiv](https://arxiv.org/abs/1706.10023) entitled "The comprehension construction."
 This post is meant to explain what we mean by the name.

 The comprehension construction is somehow analogous to both the straightening and the unstraightening constructions introduced by Lurie in his development of the theory of quasi-categories.
-Most people use the term *$\infty$-categories* as a rough synonym for quasi-categories, but we reserve this term for something more general: the objects in any [$\infty$-cosmos](https://ncatlab.org/nlab/show/infinity-cosmos).
-There is an $\infty$-cosmos whose objects are quasi-categories and another whose objects are complete Segal spaces.
-But there are also more exotic $\infty$-cosmoi whose objects model $(\infty,n)$-categories or fibered $(\infty,1)$-categories, and our comprehension construction applies to any of these contexts.
+Most people use the term *∞-categories* as a rough synonym for quasi-categories, but we reserve this term for something more general: the objects in any [∞-cosmos](https://ncatlab.org/nlab/show/infinity-cosmos).
+There is an ∞-cosmos whose objects are quasi-categories and another whose objects are complete Segal spaces.
+But there are also more exotic ∞-cosmoi whose objects model (∞,n)-categories or fibered (∞,1)-categories, and our comprehension construction applies to any of these contexts.

-The input to the comprehension construction is any cocartesian fibration between $\infty$-categories together with a third $\infty$-category $A$.
+The input to the comprehension construction is any cocartesian fibration between ∞-categories together with a third ∞-category $A$.
 The output is then a particular homotopy coherent diagram that we refer to as the *comprehension functor*.
 In the case $A=1$, the comprehension functor defines a "straightening" of the cocartesian fibration.
-In the case where the cocartesian fibration is the universal one over the quasi-category of small $\infty$-categories, the comprehension functor converts a homotopy coherent diagram of shape $A$ into its "unstraightening," a cocartesian fibration over $A$.
+In the case where the cocartesian fibration is the universal one over the quasi-category of small ∞-categories, the comprehension functor converts a homotopy coherent diagram of shape $A$ into its "unstraightening," a cocartesian fibration over $A$.

-The fact that the comprehension construction can be applied in any $\infty$-cosmos has an immediate benefit.
-The codomain projection functor associated to an $\infty$-category $A$ defines a cocartesian fibration in the slice $\infty$-cosmos over $A$, in which case the comprehension functor specializes to define the Yoneda embedding.
+The fact that the comprehension construction can be applied in any ∞-cosmos has an immediate benefit.
+The codomain projection functor associated to an ∞-category $A$ defines a cocartesian fibration in the slice ∞-cosmos over $A$, in which case the comprehension functor specializes to define the Yoneda embedding.

 ## Classical comprehension